declann/actuarial-modelling-calculang/README.md

 The script requires `--experimental-network-imports` flag for nodejs, which is now deprecated - so must also experiment with alternative runtime options.

+## this repo/release

+is not organised or complete.

 ## ⚠️ models, model outputs disclaimer - important ❗

 The assumptions, methodology and limitations of a model and model outputs should be carefully considered for any purpose you apply them to.